 Make Sure Your Disinfectants Are at Least 70% Alcohol

-“For disinfection, diluted household bleach solutions, alcohol solutions with at least 70% alcohol, and most common EPA-registered household disinfectants should be effective,” the CDC says.
+According to the CDC, for disinfection, diluted household bleach solutions, alcohol solutions with at least 70% alcohol, and most common EPA-registered household disinfectants should be effective.
 Just be sure to check the product’s expiration date (and read the product’s label) before using it.

 If you’re using a product with bleach in it, be sure to read the directions before use.
 The chemical could harm you or your furniture if used improperly.
 If you’re creating your own bleach solution, you should opt for a ratio of 5 tablespoons of bleach per gallon of water, or 4 tablespoons of bleach per quart of water.
 Never mix bleach with ammonia or any other cleaning product; the only thing bleach should be mixed with is water.

 Clean Textiles Using the Warmest Water Possible, and Dry Them Completely